Child Outcomes Data Use

 - Identifying programs for targeted support and working to jointly develop action plans.

-- Identifying statewide systemic targets for improvement.
+- Identifying statewide targets for improvement.

 - Developing policies or guidance addressing local program responsibilities with regard to use of data.